Raditya1o/study/README.md

 # study
-About practicing HTML and CSS code,a= and also javascript Making simple project,
+About practicing HTML and CSS code, and also javascript Making simple project,
 Also simple useful web